Billy-Spearman-WCCI/RaceCarExtension/README.md

   you don't want to confuse things in the repository.)
 - `git commit -m "Useful message"` -- stores the staged changes into your repository.
 The message should be useful most of all to you.
 Smaller commits are far easier to summarize -- which is yet another reason to commit frequently.
-- `git reset HEAD~1` -- Undos the most recent commit -- _but_ should only be used if that change is not yet pushed.
+- `git reset HEAD~1` -- Undoes the most recent commit -- _but_ should only be used if that change is not yet pushed.
 - `git push` -- Sends changes on the current branch to GitHub.
 Works best if you first did a `git pull`.
 - `git checkout -b FEATURE_SOMEFEATURE` -- Creates a new branch, allowing for experimentation independent of maintenance which is occurring on the primary branch.
 I suggest that you only run this command when `git status` is clean.